 Building envelope thermal insulation products have been widely used in temperate regions.
 In many developed and industrialised countries, thermal insulation is a regulatory requirement for energy efficiency and occupant health purposes, which provide a fairly constant market for the thermal insulation manufacturers.
 The market for building fabric thermal insulation products is not as large in hot and humid tropical regions, where natural ventilation, not air-tightness, is a more appropriate strategy for thermal comfort.
 In this context the use of thermal insulation is not extensive, and the use of an air gap in the cavity wall for the west facing façade to prevent heat gain from hot afternoon sun is found to be sufficient.
 Roof insulation, however, is applicable in all climate regions, including the hot tropical bell.
 In the Caribbean, for example, roof insulation has generally been accepted as a “proven energy conservation solution” with mineral (glass) fibre generally the lead product.

-How the technology could contribute to socio-economic development and environmental protection
+How Building envelope thermal insulation could contribute to socio-economic development and environmental protection in developing countries

 The primary contribution of building envelope thermal insulation is to provide thermal comfort to its occupants.
 This supports healthy living environments and better productivity at workplaces.